cynthiaadomportuphy/Covid_19_Impacts/README.md

-For the demographic data, I compiled them in one single sheet and cleaned the data, formatted the cells, and cleaned the data using excel.
+For the demographic data, I compiled them into one single sheet and cleaned the data, formatted the cells, and cleaned the data using excel.
 For the covid-19 data, I cleaned and formatted the cells and remove unnecessary columns from it.
-I then imported the dataset into bigquery for SQL analysis (See analysis section for script).
+I then imported the dataset into bigquery for SQL analysis.

 ## 2. ANALYSIS AND FINDINGS

 I was interested in knowing how the rate of the Covid-19 pandemic differed across the counties in New Jersey, and how that compared with death from other causes.
+After the analysis, this is what I found:

 * Yes, the rate of death resulting from other diseases is different from the rate of covid-19 related deaths across New Jersey counties.

-    1. I found that indeed, there is differences between death from covid-19 and death from all other sources, however this was true for only some counties.
+    1. I found that indeed, there are differences between death from covid-19 and death from all other sources, however this was true for only some counties.
 For               the other counties, the differences were subtle.
+Specifically, counties such as Bergen, Essex.
+Passaic, Hudson, Morris and Union are the counties with notably         higher covid deaths than death from other causes.
+Cape May,

 ![Dashboard 1 (5) (1)](https://user-images.githubusercontent.com/121705109/213210640-8bab01b6-ea1a-4260-89b2-55cc118af27c.png)